UWCNuclear/UbuntuSetUp/README.md

 **Step 7.**	Install the text editor "gedit" by pasting in the terminal:

     sudo apt install gedit

+**Step 8.**	 If not done already, install git using:

+    sudo apt-get install git

 ***Test:*** Type "gedit" in the terminal.
 If it complains about connection or display, paste the following line in the terminal: